-Following Eylau, Napoleon and his Russian counterpart Bennigsen engaged in a series of ‘cat and mouse’ actions that would result as Friedland.
+Following Eylau, Napoleon and his Russian counterpart Bennigsen engaged in a series of ‘cat and mouse’ actions that would end at Friedland.

 They would both attempt to strike at what appeared to be a weak point in the other’s army and retreat before having come in contact with the main force.
 Friedland began initially as part of these actions.